jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

 Alphabet
 --------

 The mundolinguo has 35 letters.
-They are
+They are, in order,

  A a | B b | C c | Ĉ ĉ | D d
 -----|-----|-----|-----|-----